maryambkhan/codejournal/README.md

 *  My goal is that at the end of the day i have practiced enough what i have learned.
 *  I have problem reading i cant concentrate.
 I want to over come it and spare an hour daily.
 *  I am assessing my self on the work i have done past week include ( labs,assignment,extra excersise).
+*  I liked the self-assessment part.
+     * I think i am going to do this on weekly base.